Werner Peiner

 Werner Peiner (20 July 1897 - 19 August 1984) was a German painter.
-He was first influenced by realism, and later by New Objectivity, but he would become known has one of the most talented official painters of the Third Reich.
+He was first influenced by realism, and later by New Objectivity, but he would become known as one of the most talented official painters of the Third Reich.

 Life and career

 Peiner was born in Düsseldorf, the son of the merchant Joseph Peiner (1867-1945) and his wife Sophia, née Maintz (1871-1951).
 Peiner grew up in Düsseldorf, where his father had risen to become the managing director of a wood wholesaler.
 He attended school up to the Oberprima.
 When the First World War broke out, he volunteered for the army with a Uhlan regiment.
 He was promoted to lieutenant and served on the western front.

 After the war, Peiner studied at the Düsseldorf Art Academy, since 1919, after initially taking private lessons from Wilhelm Döringer, a friend of his father.
 In the 1920s he guested and painted with Katharina "Nette" Faymonville in the Burghotel zu Kronenburg in the Eifel.
 During this time he joined forces with Fritz Burmann and Richard Gessner to form the "Dreimann-Bund".
 In 1923 Peiner married Marie Therese "Resi" Lauffs and moved to Bonn to live with his in-laws.
 The couple had no children; in 1950 they adopted the orphaned daughter of a cousin.
 In mid-1925 Peiner set up a studio in Düsseldorf.
 During this time, through the mediation of his friends, the architect Emil Fahrenkamp and the entrepreneur Walter Kruspig (since 1930 general director of Rhenania-Ossag), Peiner accepted artistic commissions for the design of church, insurance and industrial buildings.

 In 1931, Peiner settled in Kronenburg and began converting several houses in the historic town center into a studio.
 Today, one of them is used as a hotel.
 Peiner played a key role in the construction of the sewage system in Kronenburg (but not in the valley settlement of Kronenburgerhütte), as the sewage running across the street bothered him.
 Street lamps designed by him can still be found in Kronenburg today.